mplatten/mediumish-pagebundles-gohugo-theme/exampleSite/content/blog/2020-11-28-demo-page/index.md

 image: "/blog/2020-11-28-demo-page/2007-schwarzewueste.jpg"
 tags: ["Tag 1","Tag 2"]
 robots: "noindex, nofollow, noarchive"
+private: false
 ---
 This is some Text with an image below.
 Hugo will resize images to a long side size of 800 Pixels automatically with this theme--the original file is untouched, so you can simply use images without any worries on optimization, Hugo does that for you:

 ![Schwarze Wüste](2007-schwarzewueste.jpg "Schwarze Wüste, Ägypten.")

 As you can see, the image's title is shown as a caption.

+You can exclude pages from list pages with ˋprivate: trueˋ in frontmatter.

 ## Structure